Last Updated on August 14, 2021 by Muhammad Junaid Khalid

 - Once the updating finishes, restart your device if required.
 See if your issue with the touchpad not clicking is fixed.

 If you feel a recent driver update is a culprit for the touchpad button problems, go back to the previous version.
 Simply navigate to the Device Manager as instructed above, right-click on the driver, and select “Properties”.
 Switch to the Driver tab, and select “Roll Back Driver”.

 Solution 4 – Hardware Defects

-If the above solutions do not help fix your touchpad issues, your touchpad may have a hardware defect, or suffered some damage due to spills or wear and tear.
+If your laptop’s touchpad click is not working after trying all the above solutions, it might be a hardware defect or some damage due to spills or wear and tear.
 It’s worth having a tech person disassemble the device and check for damage.
-Once you have confirmed there is a physical hardware problem, replace the touchpad.
+Once it is confirmed there is a physical hardware problem that is causing your laptop touchpad not working properly, you have to replace the touchpad.

 If you like this tutorial, share this post and spread the knowledge by clicking on the social media options below because “Sharing is caring”